emojicode/emojicode.github.io/src/reference/syntax.md

 >!H them.

 Note that the grammar specified in the Language Reference & Guide is not a complete description of the Emojicode language.
-The syntax alone allows programs that are not valid.
+The grammar alone allows programs that are not valid.
 The accompanying text will outline further rules that programs must obey.

 ## Notation